Norton vs Bitdefender 2023: Which Antivirus Is Better?

 5. Parental Controls — Norton Is the Better Antivirus for Families

-Norton’s parental controls are the clear winner, providing full-coverage and customizable protection.
-In fact, I find Norton is the best antivirus for parental controls in 2022.
-While Bitdefender is decent (especially it’s geofencing feature), it’s too complex to configure and use on a daily basis.
+Norton’s parental controls are the clear winner, providing full coverage and customizable protection.
+While Bitdefender is decent (especially its geofencing feature), it’s too complex to configure and use daily.

-Both antiviruses have content filtering (blocks inappropriate websites) and GPS tracking (track and locate your child’s device).
+Both antiviruses have content filtering (blocks inappropriate websites) and GPS tracking (tracks and locates your child’s device).
 You can also schedule downtime and set time limits, which is useful for monitoring overall screen time.
 I like that both plans include app control too, allowing you to block apps that aren’t appropriate for your children.
 This includes social media and messaging apps like Facebook or Twitter.